multi-language management

 specific user language.

-For this purpose, Oberon provides an internal dictionary
+For this purpose, OBEROn provides an internal dictionary

 with UTF-8 charset.
 First, you have to define which languages you